stuzenz/flutter-android-sdk-image/README.md

 Removing a Container: If you remove a container using `docker rm`, all the changes you made inside that container are lost.
 If you start a new container from the same image using `docker run`, it will be a fresh instance based on the image, without any of the changes you made in the previous container.

+Most will know this, but just to put others at ease, stopping and starting containers will preserve the state in the container (using `avdmanager` to build an android emulator image as an example)
+- `docker start my-flutter-dev`
+- `docker stop my-flutter-dev`

 Committing Changes: If you want to preserve the state of a container (with all your changes) in a new Docker image, you can use the `docker commit` command.
 This creates a new image based on the current state of the container, which you can use to start new containers later with all those changes.

 ## Instructions